Visiting Disney World in September | magicintheplanning.com

 September Refurbishments & Closures

-*We’ve included all current refurbishments here on this list… even ones that may be open in time for September 2025.
+*We’ve included all current refurbishments here on this list… even ones that may be open in time for September 2026.
 (Please note that this list could change at a moment’s notice.)

 Magic Kingdom

-• Big Thunder Mountain Railroad will be closed until 2026.
-An opening date has yet to be announced.
+• Big Thunder Mountain Railroad will be closed until Spring 2026.

-• Buzz Lightyear’s Space Ranger Spin will be closed for enhancements from August 2025 until 2026.
+• Buzz Lightyear’s Space Ranger Spin will be closing for enhancements from August 2025 until Spring 2026.

-• Liberty Square Riverboat and Tom Sawyer Island will be closing permanently at some point in 2025.
+• Liberty Square Riverboat and Tom Sawyer Island are permanently closed.

 EPCOT